Program

 What will you learn?

-The most direct and effective executive program to be successful in sports law and sports business
+The most direct and effective program to be successful in sports law and sports business

-Our mission with this executive program is to simplify and accelerate success for you as a graduate or professional willing to join or already in the sports industry.
+Our mission with this program is to accelerate and amplify your professional success in the sports industry.

-Introduction to the legal, economic and geopolitical framework of professional sports and its latest developments.
+• Foundations: The legal, economic, and geopolitical framework of professional sports and its latest developments.

 • Lesson 1: A little history and sociology